neotoma/about/README.md

 * __[Sources](sources.md)__: Possible sources of content for synchronization
 * __[Content Types](content-types.md)__: Possible types of content supported for synchronization
 * __[User Objectives](user-objectives/overview.md)__: An outline of user objectives intended to be supported by the service's web application, broken down by type

+### Status

+Asheville is still under initial development and therefore not available to end users yet.

+If you're a developer, however, you can view and fork the current code base, which has been made fully available during development.
+We encourage you to contribute per below.

 ### Mailing List